vietnam-devs/coolstore-microservices/README.md

 CoolStore Website is a containerised microservices application consisting of services based on .NET Core, NodeJS and more running on Service Mesh.
 It demonstrates how to wire up small microservices into a larger application using microservice architectural principals.
 Read [documentation](https://vietnam-devs.github.io/coolstore-microservices) for more information.

-The business domain for internal µservice is inspired from [CoolStore project](https://github.com/jbossdemocentral/coolstore-microservice) by [JBoss Demo Central](https://github.com/jbossdemocentral) and [Red Hat Demo Central](https://gitlab.com/redhatdemocentral).
-The README file is inspired from [GoogleCloudPlatform Demo](https://github.com/GoogleCloudPlatform/microservices-demo).
+The business domain is inspired from [CoolStore project](https://github.com/jbossdemocentral/coolstore-microservice) by [JBoss Demo Central](https://github.com/jbossdemocentral) and [Red Hat Demo Central](https://gitlab.com/redhatdemocentral).

 Check out my [blog](https://medium.com/@thangchung) or say hi on [Twitter](https://twitter.com/thangchung)!